memoize-cards/memoize/src/directive/README.md

 ### Packages

-The Standard Workspace includes the following packages:
+The Directive Workspace includes the following packages:

 - **choose**: `Choose` is a directive that allows you to choose child elements based on an attribute called `equal`.
 - **hide**: `Hide` is a directive that allows you to hide child elements based on a condition specified by the `when` attribute.